k24d/ssm-vault/DOCKER.md

 CMD ["/app/run.sh"]
 ```

-Within the script, we can generate a configuration file like this:
+Within the script, we can generate a configuration file as follows:

 ```bash
 #!/bin/bash